Schema Markup Validator Bookmarklet

 For many, The Rich Results Test fell short of being a replacement for the SDTT.
 Mainly because the new tool validates only against Google's supported search features, rather than the wider Schema.org structured data vocabulary.

 Thankfully, Google saw the great pain that this news caused SEOs.
-And in December, 2020 announced that they no longer planned to depreciate the SDTT, and would instead release an updated and refocused version, stating that "the main purpose of the tool will be to check syntax and compliance of markup with schema.org standards".
+And in December, 2020 announced that they no longer planned to deprecate the SDTT, and would instead release an updated and refocused version, stating that "the main purpose of the tool will be to check syntax and compliance of markup with schema.org standards".

 The SDTT is dead.
 Long live the Schema Markup Validator!

-I say 'appears' to be in beta, as we've not yet seen any official announcements.
 We became aware of the page being live on Friday 7th May through the wider change-monitoring we do for our Structured Data Update Alerts service.

 Big thanks to Dave Ojeda for giving us the idea for this!
 (Your swag is in the post).

-A round-up of all the best structured data, Schema and rich results, content and resources we could find.
+- Schema and Rich Results Resources - A round-up of all the best structured data, Schema and rich results, content and resources we could find.